jalal-haider-makki/android-challenge/README.md

 playlists as
 list items.
-	- When a playlist item is tapped, the app should drill down and show each item of the seleced playlist with it's corresponding thumbnail image.
+	- When a playlist item is tapped, the app should drill down and show each item of the selected playlist with it's corresponding thumbnail image.
-	- When a video item is tapped the youtube video should begin playing immediately.
+	- When a video item is tapped, the youtube video should begin playing immediately.
 We would prefer that you do not use a web view for this (use a youtube library instead).
 	- The user should be able to navigate back to the list view after viewing the